You are here

 - It is possible to work with another professor in a different department, as long as it has a chemistry component.

-- Contact Stephanie Stathopoulos at firstname.lastname@example.org for a permission number.
+- Stephanie Stathopoulos will send you a permission number.

 How do I register for Directed Studies?